HL7/uv-dx-pq/input/pagecontent/use_cases.md

 **Step 5: Return stability study results to the sponsor**

 The testing lab creates a collection of Observation resources to capture the results of each test.
-The testing lab also uses the DiagnosticReport resource to capture additional conclusions or other details about the strudy results.
+The testing lab also uses the DiagnosticReport resource to capture additional conclusions or other details about the study results.

 The testing lab creates a Bundle resource and returns the results to the sponsor via RESTful API.